chef/chef-web-docs/chef_master/source/api_chef_server.rst

 =====================================================
 .. tag api_chef_server_requirements

-The Chef server API has the following requirements:
+The Chef Infra Server API has the following requirements:

-* Access to a Chef server running version 0.10.x or above.
+* Access to Chef Server running version 0.10.x or above.
 * The ``Accept`` header must be set to ``application/json``.
 * For ``PUT`` and ``POST`` requests, the ``Content-Type`` header must be set to ``application/json``.
-* The ``X-Chef-Version`` header must be set to the version of the Chef server API that is being used.
+* The ``X-Chef-Version`` header must be set to the version of the Chef Infra Server API that is being used.
 * A request must be signed using ``Mixlib::Authentication``.
 * A request must be well-formatted.
 The easiest way to ensure a well-formatted request is to use the ``Chef::REST`` library.